CrescentCloud/CrescentCloud/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some ideas about me:

-- 🔭 I’m currently working on Cloud Architect, Migration and Data Visualization
+- 🔭 I’m currently working on Cloud Engineering, Migration and Data Eengineering
 - 🌱 I’m currently learning AI and Automation
-- 👯 I’m looking to collaborate Cloud Architect
+- 👯 I’m looking to collaborate AI
 - 🤔 I’m looking for help with AI
 - 💬 Ask me about ... what you want? :) :)
 - 📫 How to reach me: ... crescent19@live.ca